gitter-badger/stLearn/docs/doc4.md

 ---
-id: doc1
+id: apiref
-title: Latin-ish
+title: API References
-sidebar_label: Example Page
+sidebar_label: API References
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.